Table of Contents

 The Bottom Line

 Mother’s Day is one of the sweetest days of the year for many, and those who want to celebrate certainly should do so.
-In your celebration, however, don’t ignore the pain our friends and neighbors may be feeling.
+In your celebration, however, don’t ignore the pain our friends and neighbors may feel.
 For those of you who like to throw out, “Happy Mother’s Day” greetings, as so many of us do, try to control yourself.
 Your well-meaning words may seem hurtful rather than cheerful.
 And for those who are struggling…take care of yourselves as Mother’s Day approaches in a way that makes you happy.

 Great article thank you